All Rights Are Individual

 “Government is solely an instrument or mechanism of appropriation, prohibition, compulsion, and extinction.
 In the nature of things it can be nothing else, and can operate to no other end….
 Seen in this light, government is so horrific — and its actual operations in the past have been so horrible at times — that there is some excuse for a failure to realize its necessity” (Isabel Paterson, The God of the Machine, 1943).

-When you distill the concept of rights down to its essence, you find at the crucible of it all that there’s really only one right, and that one right is the right to your own life.
+When you distill down to its essence the principle of rights, you find at the crucible of it all that there’s only one — there’s only one right: the right to your own life.

-All the others — from liberty, to property, to voluntary exchange, to the pursuit of happiness — are an elaboration and extension of the right to your own life and no one else’s.
+All other rights — from liberty, to property, to pursuit — are an elaboration of the right to your own existence.
+They’re an extension of the right to your own life and no one else’s.

 Those who hold that life is valuable, hold, by implication, that men ought not to be prevented from carrying on life-sustaining activities.
 In other words, if it is said to be “right” that they should carry them on, then, by permutation, we get the assertion that they “have a right” to carry them on.
 Clearly the conception of “natural rights” originates in recognition of the truth that if life is justifiable, there must be a justification for the performance of acts essential to its preservation; and, therefore, a justification for those liberties and claims which make such acts possible (Herbert Spencer, The Man Versus the State, 1884).

-Quoting the French economist and political philosopher Claude Frédéric Bastiat:
+The French economist and political philosopher Claude Frédéric Bastiat spoke well when he spoke thus:

 Each of us has a natural right to defend his person, his liberty, and his property.
 These are the three basic requirements of life, and the preservation of any one of them is completely dependent upon the preservation of the other two.
 For what are our faculties but the extension of our individuality?
 And what is property but an extension of our faculties? … [Human beings] can live and satisfy wants only by ceaseless labor, and by the ceaseless application of our faculties to natural resources.
 (Claude Frédéric Bastiat, The Law, 1848).